Lali-ho-Reviews/.github/profile/README.md

 In this context, a “Free Company” (FC) in Final Fantasy XIV (FFXIV) is analogous to a guild or clan in any other game, in that it is essentially a social club for like minded members.

+### Target audience

+The target audience of this site would be primarily made up of players of the relevant game, but from that group could include users looking to join a FC,  FC looking to voice their opinions, and even FC Leaders  looking for feedback.

 ## Deployed site (coming soon)

 Lali-ho Reviews can be found [here]()